On Output Activation Functions for Adversarial Losses: A Theoretical Analysis via Variational Divergence Minimization and An Empirical Study on MNIST Classification: Theoretical Results

-In general, for a valid adversarial loss, the discriminator is responsible for providing a measure of the discrepancy between the data distribution $p_d$ and the model distribution $p_g$.
-In principle, this will then serve as the training criterion for the generator to push $p_g$ towards $p_d$.
-Hence, we would like such an adversarial loss to be a divergence-like measure between $p_g$ and $p_d$.
-From this view, we can now define the following two favorable properties of adversarial losses.
+In principle, the discriminator in this formulation is responsible for providing a measure of the discrepancy between $P_d$ and $P_g$, which will then serve as the training objective for the generator to push $P_g$ towards $P_d$.
+Hence, we would like such an adversarial loss to be a divergence-like measure between $P_g$ and $P_d$.
+Following this view of adversarial divergence \citep{liu2017gan}, we can define the following two properties of a well-behaved adversarial losses. \begin{property}[Weak desired property of a adversarial loss] For any data distribution $P_d$, the generator loss $L_G$ has a global minimum at $P_g = P_d$ with respect to the model distribution $P_g$. \end{property} \begin{property}[Strong desired property of a adversarial loss] For any data distribution $P_d$, the generator loss $L_G$ has a unique global minimum at $P_g = P_d$ with respect to the model distribution $P_g$. \end{property} We can see that \cref{prop:strong} makes $L_G - L^*_G$ a divergence between $P_d$ and $P_g$ for any fixed $P_d$, where $L^*_G = L_G\,\big\rvert_{P_g = P_d}$ is a constant term irrelevant to optimization.
+In contrast, \cref{prop:weak} provides a weaker version when the uniqueness of the global minimum is not guaranteed.